 Use of Google Analytics

-(1) This website uses Google Analytics, a web analytics service provided by Google Inc. ("Google").
-Google Analytics uses so-called "cookies", text files that are stored on your computer and that allow an analysis of the use of the website by you.
+- This website uses Google Analytics, a web analysis service provided by Google Inc. ("Google").
+Google Analytics uses "cookies", text files that are stored on your computer and that enable your use of the website to be analysed.
 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
-However, in the event of activation of IP anonymisation on this website, your IP address will be shortened beforehand by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
-Only in exceptional cases will the full IP address be sent to a Google server in the USA and truncated there.
-Google will use this information on behalf of the operator of this website to evaluate your use of the website, to compile reports on website activity and to provide other services related to website usage and internet usage to the website operator.
+However, if IP anonymisation is enabled on this website, your IP address will first be truncated by Google within the Member States of the European Union or other parties to the agreement on the European Economic Area.
+Only in exceptional cases will the full IP address be transferred to a Google server in the USA and truncated there.
+Google will use this information on behalf of the operator of this website to evaluate your use of the website, to compile reports on website activity, and to provide other services regarding website activity and internet usage for the website operator.

-(2) The IP address transmitted by Google Analytics as part of Google Analytics will not be merged with other data provided by Google.
+- The IP address provided by your browser as part of Google Analytics will not be combined with other data from Google.

-(5) We use Google Analytics to analyze and regularly improve the use of our website.
-With the statistics we can improve our offer and make it more interesting for you as a user.
+- We use Google Analytics to analyse and regularly improve the use of our website.
+We can improve our offer and make it more interesting for you as a user.
 Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework, for exceptional cases in which personal data is transferred to the USA.
 The legal basis for the use of Google Analytics is Art.
 6 para.
-1 sentence 1 lit. f DSGVO.
+1 clause 1 lit. f GDPR.

 Google Analytics Remarketing

-This feature allows the Google Analytics remarketing ad groups to be linked to the cross-device features of Google AdWords and Google DoubleClick.
-In this way, interest-based, personalized advertising messages that, depending on your previous usage and browsing behavior on one end device (e.g. mobile phone) have been adapted to you can also be displayed on another of your end devices (e.g., tablet or PC).
+This function enables the target groups created with Google Analytics Remarketing to be linked with the cross-device functions of Google AdWords and Google DoubleClick.
+In this way, interest-related, personalised advertising messages that, depending on your previous usage and surfing behaviour, can be displayed on a end device (e.g. mobile phone) have been adapted to you can also be displayed on another of your devices (e.g. tablet or PC).

 Once you have given your consent, Google will associate your web and app browsing history with your Google Account for this purpose.
-That way, the same personalized advertising messages can appear on any device you sign in to with your Google Account can use the same personalised promotional messaging.
+That way, any device that signs in to your Google Account can use the same personalised promotional messaging.

-To support this feature, Google Analytics collects Google-authenticated IDs of users who are temporarily linked to our Google Analytics data to define and create audiences for cross-device ad targeting.
+To support this feature, Google Analytics collects Google-authenticated user IDs that are temporarily linked to our Google Analytics data to define and create cross-device ad targeting.
 You can permanently object to cross-device remarketing/targeting by disabling personalised advertising in your Google Account by following this link https://www.google.com/settings/ads/onweb/.

-The aggregation of the collected data in your Google Account is based solely on your consent, which you can submit or revoke on Google (Article 6 (1) (a) GDPR).
-For data collection operations that are not merged into your Google Account (for example, because you do not have a Google Account or have objected to the merge), the collection of data is based on Art.
-6 (1) lit. f DSGVO.
-The legitimate interest arises from the fact that the website operator has an interest in the anonymous analysis of the website visitors for advertising purposes.
+The aggregation of the data collected in your Google Account data is based solely on your consent, which you may give or withdraw from Google (Art.
+6 para.
+1 (a) GDPR).
+For data collection operations not merged into your Google Account (for example, because you do not have a Google Account or have objected to the merge), the collection of data is based on Art.
+6 para.
+1 (f) of the GDPR.
+The legitimate interest arises from the fact that the website operator has an interest in anonymous analysis of website visitors for advertising purposes.